-The redemption prices for the applicable fixed rate notes will be calculated on the basis of a 365-day year or a 366-day year, as applicable, and the actual number of days elapsed.
 Special Mandatory Redemption: If (i) the Shire Acquisition has not been consummated on or prior to the Long Stop Date (as defined below) or (ii) we otherwise publicly announce that the Shire Acquisition will not be consummated, then we will be required to redeem all outstanding Notes on the special mandatory redemption date at a special mandatory redemption price equal to 101% of the aggregate principal amount of the Notes plus accrued and unpaid interest, if any, to, but excluding, the special mandatory redemption date.
-See "Description of the Notes-Redemption-Special Mandatory Redemption."
+See "Description of the Notes- Redemption-Special Mandatory Redemption."

 The "special mandatory redemption date" means the 20th day (or if such day is not a business day, the first business day thereafter) after the earliest to occur of (1) the Long Stop Date, if the Shire Acquisition has not been consummated on or prior to the Long Stop Date or (2) the date of public announcement by the Company that the Shire Acquisition will not be consummated.

 The "Long Stop Date" means May 8, 2019, or such later date as may be agreed upon in accordance with the Co-Operation Agreement, dated May 8, 2018, between Takeda Pharmaceutical Company Limited and Shire plc; provided, however, that any such later date shall not extend beyond May 8, 2020.

-Optional Tax Redemption: Any series of the Notes may be redeemed at any time, at our option and sole discretion, in whole, but not in part, and upon giving not less than 30 nor more than 60 days' notice of redemption to the fiscal agent and the holders (which notice shall be irrevocable), at the principal amount of the Notes together with interest accrued to the date fixed for redemption and any additional amounts thereon, if we have been or will be obliged to pay any additional amounts with respect to such Notes as a result of (a) any change in, or amendment to, the laws or regulations of Japan or any political subdivision or any authority thereof or therein having power to tax, or any change in application or official interpretation of such laws or regulations, which change or amendment becomes effective on or after the date of the issuance of the Notes or (b) after the completion of any Succession Event (as defined in "Description of the Notes-Merger, Consolidation, Sale or Disposition"), any change in, or amendment to, the laws or regulations of the jurisdiction of the succeeding entity or any political subdivision or any authority thereof or therein having power to tax, or any change in application or official interpretation of such laws or regulations, which change or amendment becomes effective on or after the date of such Succession Event, and in either case such obligation cannot be avoided through the taking of reasonable measures available to us or the succeeding entity, as the case may be.
-See "Description of the Notes-Redemption-Optional Tax Redemption."
+Optional Tax Redemption: Each series of the Notes may be redeemed at any time, at our option and sole discretion, in whole, but not in part, and upon giving not less

 Additional Amounts: All payments of principal and interest in respect of the Notes shall be made without withholding or deduction for or on account of any present or future taxes, duties, assessments or governmental charges of whatever nature imposed or levied by or on behalf of Japan, or any authority thereof or therein having power to tax, unless such withholding or deduction is required by law or by the authority.
 In such event, we shall pay, subject to certain exceptions, such additional amounts as will result in the receipt by the holders of such amounts as would have been received by them had no such withholding or deduction been required.
-See "Description of the Notes-Taxation and Additional Amounts."

-Beneficial interests in the Global Notes will be shown on, and transfers thereof will be effected only through, records maintained by the depositaries and their participants.
-The sole holder of the Notes represented by a Global Note will at all times be Euroclear, Clearstream or a nominee thereof (or a successor of Euroclear, Clearstream or a nominee thereof), and voting and other consensual rights of holders of the Notes will be exercisable by beneficial holders of the Notes only indirectly through the rules and procedures of the depositaries from time to time in effect.
-Beneficial interests in a Global Note may not be exchanged for definitive notes except in the limited circumstances described under "Description of the Notes-Book Entry, Delivery and Form-Global Clearance and Settlement-Exchange of Global Notes for Definitive Notes."
+Beneficial interests in the global notes will be shown on, and transfers thereof will be effected only through, records maintained by the depositaries and their participants.
+The sole holder of the Notes represented by a global notes will at all times be DTC or its nominee (or a successor of DTC or its nominee), and voting and other consensual rights of holders of the Notes will be exercisable by beneficial owners of the Notes only indirectly through the rules and procedures of the depositaries from time to time in effect.
+Beneficial interests in the global notes may not be exchanged for definitive notes except in the limited circumstances described under "Description of the Notes-Book Entry, Delivery and Form-Exchange of Global Notes for Definitive Notes."
 The security numbers for the Notes are: